Armand98/paak/README.md

 * [Screenshots](#screenshots)

 ## License
-Copyright © Armand Pajor
+Copyright (c) 2021 Armand Pajor
-USBLocker is provided as-is under the MIT license.
+USBLocker is provided as-is under the MIT license for noncomercial and educational purposes.

 ## General info
 This program allows to create an authentication key from USB device and protect your files.